It’s never been more possible for YOU to become a filmmaker.

 If you can see constructive criticism as a good thing, your project may get to production faster and be more marketable in the end.
 But, even if you are willing to be flexible, you’ll almost certainly get more “no’s” than you can count in your fundraising journey.

-Since the competition for investors’ attention has escalated so quickly in recent years, your pitch has to be extra convincing.
+Your pitch has to be extra convincing since the competition for investors’ attention has escalated so quickly in recent years.
 Many investors have already tried film financing – and it only takes getting burned once to make them swear they’ll never try it again.
 The days are past when investors will throw money at a passion project or film concept.

 Investors in the 2020s want to see pitch packages with complete screenplays, proof of concept trailers, market research, careful business plans, and clear paths to execution.
 In other words, you need to show them – not just tell them – that you’ve already invested significant resources in making this project happen.

-Your pitch package will need to include a written synopsis and business plan – but make sure to include great visuals as well to prove you’re capable of producing a visually compelling project.
+Your pitch package must include a written synopsis and business plan – but make sure to include great visuals to prove you’re capable of producing a visually compelling project.

 A complete, full-length script will prove that your film isn’t going to just die in the writer’s room.
 Compelling characters and story arcs may capture your potential investors’ attention and convince them it’s a story that your audience wants to hear.